SofiaMeson/AM1_Orbits/Milestones 1-6/ReadME.md

    - *Lagrange_Points*: it contains the functions that calculate Lagrange points and their stability.
    - *Nbody_functions.py*: it contains the function that characterizes the N body problem with pointers.
    - *Oscillator.py*: it contains the function that represents the  differential operator of the harmonic oscillator system.

+4. **Systems_of_equations**: this file contains the programs (these programs were developed by Juan A. Hernández):
+   - *Linear_eq.py*: it contains the function for solving linear equations using Gauss
+   - *Newton.py*: it contains the functions for the Newton solver and the Jacobian.

+5. **Errors**: this module defines two functions to calculate the error of the Cauchy problem programmed in the *Milestone 2* and the convergence rate of the obtained solution.

+6. **Milestones 2-6**: Detailed explanations for each milestone are provided in the following section, along with a schematic representation of the functions they utilize.

+## MILESTONES EXPLANATION